aarjan/redux-todo/README.md

 ## Action
 Actions are payloads of information that send data from your application to your store.
-They are only the source of information for your store.
+They are only the __source of information__ for your store.
 Action are plain JS object.
 It must have a type property that indicates the type of action performed.
 ```
+    // Here 'text' is the payload that is added to the store.
     {
         type: 'ADD_TODO',
         text: 'Build my first React app'